Kyon147/polaris-vue/README.md

 **Notice:** This has recently been detached so I am working on updating NPM modules and bringing the components up to date.
+If you'd like to help I'd welcome PRs!

 Allows you to use [Shopify Polaris](http://polaris.shopify.com/) components in [Vue 2](http://vuejs.org/).